Moving road trips 101: Tips for driving across the country

 Ask someone to drive a backup vehicle

-Ask a friend or family member to follow your moving truck in your personal car (or theirs if you don’t have one).
-This way, you’ll be able to go get help if the truck breaks down or catches a flat in the middle of nowhere.
-If having a backup driver isn’t an option for you, our next tip is even more necessary.
+Ask a friend or family member to follow your moving truck rental in your car (or theirs if you don’t have one).
+That way, you’ll be able to get help if the truck breaks down or catches a flat in the middle of nowhere.
+If having a backup driver isn’t an option for you, our next tip is even more essential.

 Got extra cars?